 In particular, the prototyping and testing phases depend on an effective tech stack.
 You need tools that are intuitive enough for non-tech stakeholders, powerful enough for your designers, and efficient enough to build a prototype in one day.
 Additionally, you need seamless integration between mobile app prototyping and testing, so that you can get your product to testers, observe them using the app and get value from their input.

-Proto.io and Overflow.io are both invaluable tools for the design sprint process.
-Proto.io allows non-technical users to create fully interactive apps quickly, without writing a line of code, while empowering developers and designers to build prototypes virtually indistinguishable from the finished product.
+Proto.io and Overflow are both invaluable tools for the design sprint process.
+Proto.io allows you to create fully interactive, high fidelity prototypes that look and work exactly like your app should, without writing a single line of code.

-Overflow.io also fits naturally into the design sprint process, as a quick and efficient tool to plan user flow.
-Your team can quickly hack together a mobile app design plan, then select key features to model in the Prototype stage.
+Overflow.io also fits naturally into the design sprint process, as a quick and efficient tool to create a user flow.
+Your team can quickly hack together a mobile app design flow, then select key features to model in the Prototype stage.
 This helps ensure your sprint stays true to your overall goals, and makes it easier to transition quickly to building a complete prototype after the week is over.

 The Right Tools For Any Design Process